 time, love, and concern.
 We should all strive to be good neighbors.
 I believe Mr. Roger's idea of a neighbor is not just the one who lives next door to us.
 It could also be another student in our chlasses, a member of the church, etc. I truly don't believe

 he was just talking about phsyical neighbors.
 But what about the people who live next door?
-I don't know about you, but I don't know many people in my neighborhood and we have lied here for 27 years!
+I don't know about you, but I don't know many people in my neighborhood and we have lived here for 27 years!
 That's truly a shame.
 I have a feeling I am missing

 out on knowing some really nice people.
 I find that people are so busy and private nowadays that it's really hard to get to know them.
 I would like to be a good neighbor.
 Maybe I should go door to door and meet some people.
 What a shame to live so close to